kalipeng/Lucabubu/README.md

-# clientproject

-### Project Title
-**SonicWalk: A Sound Map Experience in Seattle Parks**
+ **Project Title**
+**LUCA BUBU: Pet Trail Explorer**
+_“Find your next favorite walk — tails welcome.”_

 ---

-### Project Objectives
+### **Project Objectives**

-SonicWalk is an interactive sound map that allows people to explore Seattle parks through ambient sound.
-Combining walking with listening, the app invites users to slow down, reflect, and rediscover public spaces through the richness of everyday soundscapes — birds, leaves, laughter, water, dogs, and urban echoes.
-It brings a layer of memory, emotion, and storytelling to outdoor movement.
+**LUCA BUBU** is a digital trail map that helps pet owners explore Bellevue’s best pet-friendly parks and walking paths.
+Designed for everyday adventures, it highlights leash zones, pet amenities, walk difficulty, and scenic routes.
+Whether it’s a quick potty break or a weekend hike, LUCA BUBU makes it easy (and fun) to find the right trail for you and your pet.

 ---

-### Target Users & Needs
+### **Target Users & Needs**

 **Target Users:**
-- Urban walkers and nature lovers
-- Artists, sound designers, and students
+- Dog owners, especially new to the area
+- Busy pet parents looking for quick walk spots
-- Seniors or people with limited mobility who want to “walk” through listening
+- Seniors or families with pets seeking safe, flat paths
-- Tourists exploring Seattle in a slower, more poetic way
+- Pet sitters, dog walkers, and casual strollers
+- Visitors exploring Bellevue with their pets

 **User Needs:**
-- A way to experience parks without always relying on visuals
-- Discovery of peaceful or inspiring places in the city
-- Accessible and calm outdoor experiences
-- A platform to share or listen to personal sonic memories
+- A visual guide to pet-friendly trails and amenities
+- Trail filters (length, terrain, leash rules, shade, water fountains)
+- Easy-to-use map to plan pet walks
+- Discover new parks and avoid overcrowded or unsafe spots

 ---

-###  Key Deliverables
+### **Key Deliverables**

-- A digital sound map of selected Seattle parks (e.g., Volunteer Park, Gas Works, Discovery Park)
-- Custom interface that lets users “walk” by tapping or following GPS
-- Embedded audio clips recorded on location (field recordings, personal stories, ambient sounds)
+- Interactive web map of Bellevue’s pet-friendly walkways and trails
+- Filterable trail info (distance, terrain, leash zone, facilities)
+- Pet icon markers for bathrooms, water stations, dog parks, etc.
-- Option for users to upload their own recordings or reflections
+- Option to bookmark favorite spots or create a walking log
-- GitHub repo with code and sound design system
+- GitHub repo with front-end code, data layers, and UI components
-- A final PDF with project goals, design sketches, and sound samples
+- Final PDF or one-pager with UX flow, feature summary, and visuals

 ---

-### Special Constraints
+### **Special Constraints**
+- Needs to use accurate, verified public data (trails, amenities)

-- Must ensure accessibility (for example, transcripts or captions of sound)
+- Must ensure ADA accessibility info where available
-- Should not collect personal location data without consent
-- All user-contributed content must follow content guidelines (no hate, no inappropriate audio)
-- Needs to comply with local park audio recording permissions if published

----

-### Expected Outcome

-An emotional and immersive sound-based walking experience that transforms how people experience parks.
-SonicWalk helps users reconnect with the environment, discover overlooked sonic beauty, and even reflect on their own pace of life in the city.
+- No personal tracking unless user opts in
+- All trail recommendations should be safe and appropriate for pets